nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 And then stage and commit the changes you've made to the `NewBranch` branch.

 You can then use tools such as [Merge](Merging.md), cherry-pick, or [Rebase](Rebasing.md) to absorb these changes into another branch.

+## Merge Commits have multiple parent commits

+A [Merge commit](Merging.md#normal-merge-commit) differs from a normal commit, in that a merge commit will refer to two or more parent commits, representing the
+- previous commit on the current / local branch
+- the latest commit on each of the branches which are being merged

+For example, when a branch `feature-a` is merged into `main` through a merge pull request, a new commit is added to `main` which will trace a parent commit from both the last commits in `feature-a` and `main`.